How To Darn Moth Holes In A Jumper Or Any Other Clothes? Let’s Put And End To Your Frustration

 secure the thread a little away from the mend again

 When you’ve covered the hole, secure the thread a little away from the mend again.
 I like to tuck the thread through the back of the stitches before trimming it.
+It will work like an invisible darning stitch.

 No dangly ends here!
 Pull it slightly before you cut, and it’ll disappear beautifully.